awsdocs/aws-resource-groups-user-guide/doc_source/gettingstarted-query.md

    1. In **Group name**, type a name for your resource group\.

       A resource group name can have a maximum of 128 characters, including letters, numbers, hyphens, periods, and underscores\.
 The name cannot start with `AWS` or `aws`\.
 These are reserved\.
-A resource group name must be unique in the current region in your account\.
+A resource group name must be unique in the current Region in your account\.

    1. \(Optional\) In **Group description**, enter a description of your group\.